raymondmcdonaldnet/raymondmcdonaldnet/README.md

 ## Raymond McDonald, the .NET game dev guy

 I'm passionate about game development, functional programming, data-oriented programming, and .NET, all complemented by a lifelong interest in writing.
+I'm getting into modern C++, too!

-Currently, I am working on my first large game using MonoGame.
-I'm interested in getting into teaching programming using .NET and game development.
+Currently, I am working on my first large game.
+I'm getting into teaching programming using C++, C#/.NET, and game development.
+Interested in collaborating or taking lessons?
+E-mail me!

 <!--
 **raymondmcdonaldnet/raymondmcdonaldnet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.